 The U.S. Supreme Court and the US President

-Public law is conventionally split into administrative and constitutional law.
+Public laws are conventionally split into administrative and constitutional law.
 Administrative law covers the law relating to the administrative activities of government such as the making, adjudication, and enforcement of regulations.
 Judicial review of state apparatus, from local councils to Government Ministries is the chief method for the judiciary to hold the executive to account.